StochasticBiology/melas-heteroplasmy/README.md

 3. Run `sh run.sh` in any linux environment with gcc set up

 # Plotting

-Install the conda environment
+We have provided a conda environment which was generated at the time of this repo, to aid reproducibility.
+To install it, run Install the conda environment
 ```bash
 conda env create -f environment.yml
 ```
+from your base conda environment.
+Note that this conda environment was created on a Windows machine.

-then run the code under `src/plot`.
+Run the code under `src/plot`.
 You may need to have LaTeX installed to make the plots, but if you can live without then just remove the lines
 ```python
 plt.rc('text', usetex=True)
 mpl.rcParams['text.latex.preamble'] = [r'\usepackage{amsmath}']